-This major combination can be taken as either a Bachelor of Commerce or a Bachelor of Arts.
+The International Relations major is usually offered as part of a Bachelor of Arts, however when combined with the Business Law major it can be completed as a Bachelor of Commerce instead.
 If you enrol in the Bachelor of Commerce you will gain broad business knowledge through your first year by completing common core business units.
 These units provide an introduction to the various aspects of business.

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.

 In addition to the course-specific admission criteria listed below, please read our general admission criteria.
 Our general admission criteria apply to all courses at Curtin University.

 Admission criteria for Australian and New Zealand students

 Guaranteed ATAR This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.